techmatters/flex-plugins/twilio-iac/README.md

 ### What it should do but doesn't

 * Github Secrets - not currently added to serverless or flex (can be done though).
 * HRM process.env - not currently updated.
-Terraform isn't great at provisioning parts of files.
+Terraform isn't great at provisioning parts of files, refactoring this code to use SSM parameters which could be managed as terraform resources .
-* Service Configuration - not currently managed by the twilio provider.
-We can use a provisioner but currently you need still need to call the REST service manually
-* API Keys - Whilst API Keys can be created using the twilio terraform provider, it's a bit useless because it provides no way of accessing the secret to record somewhere, so a key created in terraform can never be accessed as far as I can tell.
 * Okta - doesn't set up anything in Twilio or Okta for this right now.
 No sign of any support for setting up single sign on in the Twilio provider, but there is an Okta provider.
 * DataDog - it puts the keys you provide via tfvars in the AWS Parameter Store, but it won't provision the application in DataDog for you (but it could!).
 * Default Studio Flows - it doesn't clean up the original 'Messaging Flow', because it's never under control of terraform.
 Could be removed with a provisioner possibly, but this might result in unexpected behaviour if somebody duplicates the terraform managed Messaging Flow to test with and then terraform goes and deletes it...
+* AWS Cloudwatch Alarms - now we have 'per account' alarms, they seem like a good candidate for managing in TF?
 ...

 ### What it shouldn't do